itsluap/books/the_wrong_answer/chapters/chapter-04-the-forgotten-library.md

 The door opened on a breath of air that smelled like paper and dust and the inside of a cardboard box.
 The camera above did not adjust.
 The corridor’s hum did not change.
 Mara slipped inside and let the door close until the latch rested but didn’t quite catch, a compromise between exit and invitation.

 The forgotten wing remembered being young.
 The tiles had a different pattern from the live hallways—small black diamonds in a field of tired white.
 The lights, when they noticed her, glowed one at a time as if waking up in stages.
 On the wall, a directory with yellowed plastic listed rooms that had been renamed everywhere else: Reading Room, Stacks, Periodicals, Media Lab.
 Through the narrow pane of the Media Lab’s door, a wall of old jacks waited without blinking: MIC, LINE IN, AUX—the kind of ports that asked for cords instead of permissions.
+Analog inputs still existed; the drones’ keyword sniffers were smell-blind to them.

 Reading Room.